CarlosAlfredo4200/holbertonschool-simple_shell/README.md

 My shell is a basic command line interface that prints a prompt for the user to type a command and then prints exactly what the user typed on the next line.

-For proper compilation it uses:

-* gcc -Wall -Werror -Wextra -pedantic -std=gnu89 *.c -o hsh

-## **Example of how to launch the shell after compiling:**

- *   ./shell

-        *       Output: prompt to terminal: $

 ## **Syntax**

-The shell works by using commands given by the user input.
-The shell commands take in the following syntax: command name {arguments}.
-The shell executes a command after it is written by user using the command followed by the arguments.

-cat holberton.h The above example takes in a command by the user followed with the arguments.
-In this case the command is cat (to view file without opening file) followed by argument the file name in this case holberton.h.
+Myhell executes the commands entered by the user along with the arguments provided.

-For more information on cat, you can use the man command which will show a manual of the given command or any command you wish to know more information on.
-It contains system calls, libraries and other important files.
+In the "man" file, which can be used to access the manual for a given command or any command for more information, including system calls, libraries and important files.

-The shell also contains two builtins which are commands that are within the shell itself.
-The two builtins are exit and env.
-You can also use help command to know which builtins are provided by the shell.
-The help command works similarly to the manual where it provides further detail or information on given builtin.

 ### **Compilation**